Chapter 5: How to Find Investment Properties

 Step Five: You run each property through a list of criteria "filters" to quickly screen out the duds.
 These filters are based on the criteria you set as well as the rules we discussed earlier in this chapter.

-Step Eight: You perform your "due diligence" which includes any inspections of the property.
-The property details are then handed over to either a Title or Escrow company or a local attorney (depending on your State).
-During this time you will also submit needed paperwork for your financing, you'll begin lining up contractors (if work is needed), you'll check on the validity of the financials given about the property, and you'll prepare for closing in handling whatever other issues or issues come up.
-This process can take anywhere from several days to several months, or more - depending on the situation.
+Step Eight: You perform your "due diligence," which includes any inspections of the property.
+The property details are then handed over to either a Title or Escrow company or a local attorney (depending on your state).
+During this time, you will also submit needed paperwork for your financing,begin lining up contractors (if work is needed), check on the validity of the financials given about the property, and prepare for closing in handling whatever other issues come up.
+This process can take anywhere from several days to several months or more, depending on the situation.
 Bank financing is generally the reason this process takes longer, so if you are using all cash, closings can be much quicker.